avikor/entity_component_system/README.md

 Consequently we would also need to implement a draw and erase routines (systems), which could draw and erase the spaceship.
 As well as a mover system, which would move the spaceship.
 Now, should we want to implement yet another entity, say a plane, we could use our already implemented
-Graphics and Velocity and components, name a new plane entity, and use our current systems to move the plane around.
+Graphics and Velocity and components, name a new plane entity, and use our current systems to move the plane around
+in the same way a spaceship moves, optionally using a different velocity.
 Other than the plane entity, no new class or routine should be implemented.

 Using traditional OOP design, we could've implemented an abstract GameObject class, and have each new class inherit it.